 The auditors of insurance agent companies, insurance broker companies or banks shall possess one of the following qualifications:

-1. Having the qualification of an insurance agent or broker and having actually served as a signatory for at least two years.
+1. Having the qualification of an insurance agent or broker and having actually performed the work of an insurance agent or broker for at least two years.

 2. Having at least five years of experience in supervision works relating to insurance enterprise, an insurance agent company or insurance broker company.